-Course Objectives:

-To provide the basic knowledge of Gandhi's life, thought and works To analyse the political contributions of Gandhi towards India's independe To examine the significance of Gandhian principles in the contemporary set To educate the students about the necessity of world peace and sus development To provide understanding about the life of eminent world leaders whinfluenced by Gandhi ence cenario stainable ho were
+- To provide the basic knowledge of Gandhi's life, thought and works - To analyse the political contributions of Gandhi towards India's independence - To examine the significance of Gandhian principles in the contemporary scenario to - educate the students about the necessity of world peace and sustainable development - To provide understanding about the life of eminent world leaders who were influenced by Gandhi

-Unit- I 8 hrs

-Introduction to the course: Gandhi's Early Childhood-Beginning of Satyagraha in South Af Entry to Indian Politics-Major Movements rica-
+Introduction to the course: Gandhi's Early Childhood-Beginning of Satyagraha in South Africa-Entry to Indian Politics-Major Movements

-Unit- II 8 hrs

-Gandhi's Political Philosophy: Eleven Vows and their significance, Gandhi's Constructive Programmes and their significance, Sarvodaya and Satyagraha
+Gandhi's Political Philosophy: Eleven Vows and their significance, Gandhi's Constructive Programmed and their significance, Sarvodaya and Satyagraha

-Unit- III 8 hrs

-Gandhian Way of Management: Management lessons from Gandhi, his views on education significance, Gandhian Economics and Sustainability and its
+Gandhian Way of Management: Management lessons from Gandhi, his views on education and its significance, Gandhian Economics and Sustainability

-Unit- IV 8 hrs

 Gandhi and his contemporaries-Gandhi and Tagore, Ambedkar, Subhash Chandra Bose, Muhammed Ali Jinnah, Gandhi Mandela, and Martin Luther King Jr.

-Unit- V 8 hrs

 Gandhi and Ecology: Ideas from Hind Swaraj-Environmental movements and Gandhian environmentalism-World Peace and Gandhi-Conflict resolution and Gandhian principles.

-Course Outcomes:

-After the completion of the course the student should be able to Understand the life and works of Gandhi Understand and appreciate the political contributions of Gandhi Analyse the contemporary issues and connect it with Gandhian solutions Analyse the issues related to world peace and to think about possible alterr Understand and appreciate the role of eminent world leaders towards nor social and political transformation. natives 1-violent
+- Understand the life and works of Gandhi - Understand and appreciate the political contributions of Gandhi - Analyze the contemporary issues and connect it with Gandhian solutions - Analyze the issues related to world peace and to think about possible alternatives - Understand and appreciate the role of eminent world leaders towards non-violent social and political transformation.

-References:

-1. Allen, Douglas.
+- 1. Allen, Douglas.
 (2019).
 Gandhi after 9/11: Creative Non-violence and Sustainability.
-New Delhi: Oxford University Press.
-2. Chandra, B. (2009).
+New Delhi: Oxford University Press. - 2.
+Chandra, B. (2009).
 History of Modern India.
-New Delhi: Orient Blackswan.
-3. Gandhi, M K. (1941).
-Constructive Programme.
-Ahmadabad: Navjivan Publishing House 4.
+New Delhi: Orient Black swan. - 3.
+Gandhi, M K. (1941).
+Constructive Programmed.
+Ahmadabad: Novian Publishing House - 4.
 Gandhi, M. K. (1948).
 The Story of My Experiments with Truth.
-Ahmadabad: Navjivan 5.
-Publishing House.
-6. Gandhi, M K. (1968).
+Ahmadabad: Novian - 5.
+Publishing House. - 6.
+Gandhi, M K. (1968).
 Satyagraha in South Africa.
-Ahmadabad: Navjivan Publishing House.
-7. Hardiman, David.
+Ahmadabad: Novian Publishing House. - 7.
+Hardiman, David.
 (2004).
 Gandhi in His Times and Ours: The Global Legacy of His Ideas.
-New York: Columbia University Press. - Journals 8.
-Gandhimarg, Gandhi Peace Foundation, New Delhi.
-9. GITAM Journal of Gandhian Studies, GITAM University, Visakhapatnam.
+New York: Columbia University Press.